jmuehlig/perf-cpp/docs/recording-performance-counters-multithreaded.md

 Performance counters can be recorded for each thread.
 To monitor multiple threads, you have two options:
-* Record counters individually for each thread and combine the results afterward (&rarr; [See our multithreaded example: `examples/multi_thread.cpp`](../examples/multi_thread.cpp)).
+* Record counters individually for each thread and combine the results afterward (&rarr; [See our multithreaded code example: `examples/multi_thread.cpp`](../examples/multi_thread.cpp)).
-* Initiate measurements that record counters for all child threads simultaneously (&rarr; [See our multithreaded inheritance example: `examples/inherit_thread.cpp`](../examples/inherit_thread.cpp)).
+* Initiate measurements that record counters for all child threads simultaneously (&rarr; [See our multithreaded inheritance code example: `examples/inherit_thread.cpp`](../examples/inherit_thread.cpp)).

 ## First Option: Record counters individually for each thread
-The `perf::EventCounterMT` class allows you to copy the measurement on every thread and combines the results.
+The `perf::MultiThreadEventCounter` class allows you to copy the measurement on every thread and combines the results.

 ### 1) Define the counters you want to record
 ```cpp